Jasonbroker/ZCOfflineReverseCoding/README.md

 # ZCOfflineReverseCoding
 Offline reverse coding using Geojson

-inspired by https://github.com/Alterplay/APOfflineReverseGeocoding, which is a Objective C version.
+inspired by https://github.com/Alterplay/APOfflineReverseGeocoding, which is an Objective C version.

 Algorithm